dmcg/gilded-rose-tdd/REFACTORING.md

 ### With
 #### [DbItems](src/main/java/com/gildedrose/persistence/DbItems.kt)
 - Refactor `DSLContext.save` to use `with`
+- Note that ITEMS feels like an import, but it isn't it's a val
 - with is like an import from a variable
 - we could use multiple `with` in save for item - bad idea generally